 It took no time to realize how one could get really wasted on this trip.

 Lots of sun, beer, paddling, and eventually a lot of trying to crawl back into the raft.

-Once everyone had a good buzz going is when people decided to start throwing each other overboard.
+Once everyone had a good buzz people decided to start throwing each other overboard.

 I ended up with a cup of water in the face and then pushed overboard.

-No parts of the river were dangerous as it’s mostly calm and nowhere looked to be really deep.
+No parts of the river were dangerous, as it’s mostly calm, and nowhere looked too deep.

-The beer stalls and riverside bars were also really cheap(to be expected in Czech Republic).
+The beer stalls and riverside bars were also cheap(to be expected in Czech Republic).